IchBinEthan/cse15l-lab-reports/lab5.md

 I was able to obtain a clone of the github repository through the write-up on EdStem.
 This was shortly after I finished Skill Demo 2 (yes. this is late.
 I know).
 I used the [link](inpttps://github.com/ucsd-cse15l-s23/grader-skill-demo2) provided to clone with the command `git clone`.

 I used `vim` to find the issue and try to fix it.
+I got a little help here from Emi.
 The bash inputs were sued for verification, and the specific command was `bash grade.sh` and the [link](https://github.com/ucsd-cse15l-s23/list-methods-corrected) in the write up to test it with.

 ## Part 2: Reflection